CS3219-AY2526Sem1/cs3219-ay2526s1-project-g27/ai/usage-log-sean.md

 Gemini Pro 2.5

 # Prompt / Command / Description:
-Asked about how we could prevent the need for revalidation by every service to verify that a json web token is valid and possed about a user.
+Decide that we need a API gateway to proxy request to auth service  verify that a json web token is valid and possed about a user.
-Then decide to accept a gateway approach.
-Ask Gemini to generate code for such a gateway using express and docker.
+Ask Gemini to generate code for such a gateway using express and docker configuration file given.